evergreen-ci/spruce/README.md

 ### Running Locally

 1. Clone the Spruce Github repository
-2. Ensure you have Node.js 16+ installed
+2. Ensure you have Node.js v16+ and MongoDB Command Line Database Tools v100.8.0+ installed
 3. Ask a colleague for their .cmdrc.json file and follow the instructions [here](#environment-variables)
 4. Run `yarn`